 I have been a nature enthusiast since early childhood.
-My earliest memories and oldest dreams were always about getting outside being close to nature.
+My earliest memories and oldest dreams were always about getting outside and being close to nature.
 At every opportunity I’d be climbing trees, jumping over fences, and heading out to explore the hills and creeks.

-I became interested in tracking with the first tenuous glimpses I found in Cub Scouts and Boy Scouts, and in my ravenous reading of anything having to do with Native Americans and early explorers.
+I became interested in tracking with the first tenuous glimpses I found in Cub Scouts and Boy Scouts and in my ravenous reading of anything having to do with Native Americans and early explorers.

-For the last 9 years, I’ve been writing a monthly newspaper column, Tracking Notes, where I’ve been exploring the wide-ranging aspects of tracking and awareness and the personal growth and healing that nature offers.
-I am currently working on a collection to be published in book form, “The Heart of Tracking”.
+For several years I wrote a monthly newspaper column, Tracking Notes, where I explored the wide-ranging aspects of tracking and awareness, and the personal growth and healing that nature offers us.
+I recently published these essays in the book, The Heart of Tracking, available on this website.